tiwaripradeep123/ServerRoleAuth/Docs/ConfigureJson.md

 * Request : RequestName or api name or public method name defined at server
 * RequestSubType: Optional: An additional parameter to consider auth handling.
 * Use * to define condition for all.
-* Group: Group all roles configuration, for examples Group1 has different configurations than group 2. use * if you dont want to consider.
+* Group: group all configurations, for examples Group1 has different configurations than Group2.
+  You can use * if you dont want to consider.
   Use case:
-    1. Server supports two types of customers: customer 1 and custoer 2.
+    1. Server supports two types of customers: customer 1 and customer 2.
     2. For customer 1, roles are different than customer 2, also access can be different.
     3. use group for this case